FAQ for YSP: Exploring the Sciences

 Can I do a payment plan?

 Yes.
 We accept payment plans in two installments.
-A minimum of a $300 deposit needs to be made for the first installment.
+A minimum of a $250 deposit needs to be made ASAP for the first installment.
 Full payment is due no later than April 15, 2014 in order to guarantee your child's spot in the program of choice.
 We will send an email to update you on the status of processed payments as well.
+Alternative payment plans may be discussed and agreed upon.

 Is there financial assistance available for YSP: Exploring the Sciences participants?